 Make notes of these goals and stick it someplace you can see it every day.

 I know you want that expensive phone or that premium watch but you can buy them at a significantly lower cost.

 How do you ask?
 Just like you can sell items on Olx you can also buy second-hand goods at lower costs.
-Platforms like Amazon, Flipkart, and Olx currently allow selling refurbished goods to customers who need it.
+Platforms like Amazon, Flipkart, and Olx currently allow selling refurbished goods to customers who need them.

 Sounds like Money In The Pocket, doesn’t it?